Morocco reaches last 16 of World Cup, beats Canada 2-1 - WHIZ News

 DOHA, Qatar (AP) — Walid Regragui stood in the middle of a team huddle as his players reached out and patted him vigorously on the head.
 Then they threw their coach in the air, almost as if they had already won the World Cup.

-Regragui has been an international coach for less than three months but still guided Morocco to a 2-1 win over Canada that put the team into the last 16 and clinched first place in Group F ahead of 2018 finalist Croatia and semifinalist Belgium.
+Regragui has been an international coach for only three months but still guided Morocco to the last 16 of the World Cup for only the second time in its history with a 2-1 win over Canada on Thursday.
+It clinched first place in Group F for Morocco, ahead of 2018 finalist Croatia and semifinalist Belgium.

 Regragui’s squad has now collected more victories at a single World Cup than any other Morocco team.